runemadsen/runemadsen-2012/writings/printing-code/thought-for-next-semester.md

-* Form class could be two weeks, the second about how to build more complex forms, and ALL THE TOXICLIBS FORM/MESH FUNCTIONALITY!!!
+* Form class could be two weeks, the second about how to build more complex forms, and ALL THE GEOMERATIVE FUNCTIONALITY.
+LOOK IN THE EXAMPLES!!!
 * Explain PGraphics better.
 Students need to have a better understanding of how to scale stuff, etc.
 * The typography class should have more about basic typography.
 Go through normal graphic design use of fonts, baseline designs, etc.
 * For font class, use more time on how the font is drawn on the screen.
 Then spend time on the Geomerative RFont and how to use the draw method with a PGraphics object.
 The students don't know how to draw fonts with geomerative.